vikingJason/5eVaultMain/content/1. Adventures/Hall of Heroes - AutomatonGPT/Quests/Moonstone of Sehanine.md

 Once the Lunar Shade is defeated, the party can claim the **Sacred Moonstone**, which radiates cool, soothing energy.
 It appears as a large, perfectly smooth orb, faintly glowing with shifting light.
 Interacting with the Moonstone reveals its power and significance.

+The Sacred Moonstone of Sehanine is an intricately carved, milky-white gemstone in the shape of a crescent moon, its surface adorned with delicate etchings of swirling starlit skies and lunar phases.
+Embedded along its outer curve are tiny silver inlays resembling constellations, which shimmer faintly as if reflecting a night sky.
+When bathed in moonlight, the carvings seem to shift and dance, revealing fleeting glimpses of hidden truths and distant realms.

 #### **Moonstone’s Magical Properties**

 - **Weightless Guidance:** While holding the Moonstone, its bearer can cast _Guiding Bolt_ (spell attack +5, 4d6 radiant damage) once per long rest.